takahiko-okada/Go_small_projects/GoNotes.md

   "math"
 )

-type Abser interface {   // An interface type is defined as a set of method signatures(?)
+type Abser interface {   // An interface type is defined as a set of method signatures(method names).
   Abs() float64
 }